2021 Local Domestic and Family Violence Committee Grants Funding Guidelines

 All projects are assessed on merit against the following criteria:

-- About how activities will align with current NSW Health advice about the COVID-19 pandemic
+- How activities will align with current NSW Health advice about the COVID-19 pandemic.

 Local Domestic and Family Violence Committee Grants cannot be used to fund:

 - General operating and meeting expenses for the committee.

 - Any activity of a commercial nature which is for personal profit.

 - Capital works (i.e. building work).